DevInnovationLab/dil-lab-manual.github.io/guides/power/individual-randomization.md

 The standard deviation of the outcome is usually unknown and hence needs an estimation -- or a best guess.
 Estimating the standard deviation of the outcome can be difficult, specially if there is little prior work on the study's subject and context.
-However, it is necessary to conduct power calculations, and small-scale data collection is often the only good way to get a credible estimate.
+However, it is necessary to conduct power calculations, and data collection is often the only good way to get a credible estimate.[^1]

 We can either assume that the variance of the outcome is homogeneous across the treated and control group, and the standard deviation is $$\sigma$$, or we can assume that the variance is different for the two groups, and the standard deviations are $$\sigma_0, \sigma_1$$ respectively.
 We only focus on the first case here.